 Estimated Prevalence of Amphetamine and Methamphetamine Use in the EU

-"Analysis of municipal wastewater carried out in 2015 found amphetamines at appreciable levels in cities across Europe.
-The mass loads of amphetamine varied considerably, with the highest levels reported in cities in the north of Europe (see Figure 2.7).
-Amphetamine was found at much lower levels in cities in the south of Europe.
-The highest mass loads of methamphetamine were found in cities in the Czech Republic, Slovakia and Norway.
-Overall, the data from 2011 to 2015 showed relatively stable trends for both drugs."
+"Analysis of municipal wastewater carried out in 2019 found that mass loads of amphetamine varied considerably across Europe, with the highest levels reported in cities in the north and east of Europe (Figure 14).
+Amphetamine was found at much lower levels in most cities in the south of Europe.

 "Of the 41 cities that have data for 2018 and 2019, 21 reported an increase, 9 a stable situation and 11 a decrease.
 Overall, the results from 11 cities with data from 2011 to 2019 showed a diverse picture, with increasing trends observed in most cities.

 "Wastewater analysis suggests that use of methamphetamine, generally low and historically concentrated in Czechia and Slovakia, now appears to be also present in other European countries (Figure 15).
 In 2018 and 2019, of the 42 cities that have data on methamphetamine in wastewater, 17 reported an increase, 16 a stable situation and 9 a decrease."